 Ann Patchett has done it again with this tale of sibling devotion.
 Danny and Maeve are victims of an abandoned mother and father who all but ignores them.

 The sign of their father’s success and what ultimately breaks up their family.
-Emotional and complex, this family saga book will be on our best of 2019 list for sure.
+The siblings gather together on Thanksgiving in this emotional and complex family saga book that is a perfect fall book.
+It is on our best of 2019 list for sure.

 This contemporary fiction story revolves around four families as they work to get their children into the new public charter school for gifted children in their wealthy Colorado neighborhood.
 There are lots of family secrets to unravel and drama galore, but there is a message at the heart of this book.